Main navigation | Main content

 John Howe (1913-1997), was a charter member of the Taliesin Fellowship and Frank Lloyd Wright's chief draftsman for nearly three decades.
 He was known as "the pencil in Frank Lloyd Wright's hand."
 During WW II, Howe served nearly three years in prison for refusing induction in the military due to his pacifist views.
 While in prison, he created a host of innovative, visionary projects, none of which were built.
 He later established an independent career in Minnesota where he practiced residential architecture for twenty-five years.

-All GMD programming is made possible in part by a grant provided by the Minnesota State Arts Board through an appropriation by the Minnesota State Legislature from the Minnesota arts and cultural heritage fund with money from the vote of the people of Minnesota on November 4, 2008, and a grant from the National Endowment for the Arts.
+All GMD programming is made possible in part by the voters of Minnesota through a Minnesota State Arts Board Operating Support Grant, thanks to legislative appropriation from the Arts and Cultural Heritage Fund and a grant from the National Endowment for the Arts.

 To request disability accommodations or to receive publication materials in alternative formats, please contact Goldstein Museum of Design, 364 McNeal Hall, 612.624.7434, firstname.lastname@example.org.